 What are assessments?
 Assessments are the “extra” costs of unionization that employees may be required to pay.
 They are expenses over and above the payment of normal dues, fees and fines.
 The most common reasons to charge members assessments are for strike funds, money for political contributions, and to help the union with its operating costs.
 These fees are not voluntary and must be paid in order to remain a member in “good standing.”

 What is “check-off”?
 “Check-off” is a procedure whereby union dues, fees, fines and assessments are automatically deducted from the employee’s paycheck and given to the union before any wages are paid to the employee.
-Generally, this is the first item the union tries to attain in contract negotiations.
-Unions have been known to forego demands for greater associate wages and benefits to obtain “check-off.”
+Generally, this is a priority for any union to attain in contract negotiations, and unions have the legal right to “tradeoff” other items, like wages or benefits, in exchange for obtaining an automatic dues deduction process through Company payroll..”

 Questions about the collective bargaining.